LowSkillDeveloper/WIFI-Frankenstein/SmartLinkDB-Example/README.md

 - **`type`** — Type of database:
   - `3wifi`: Database converted using the `3wifi.py` or `p3wifi.py` scripts.
   - `custom`: Any SQLite database with a custom table/column structure.
+  - `custom-auto-mapping`: Any SQLite database with a custom table/column structure.
+Same as "custom".
+But the mapping is already specified in the json file, the user will not need to match the columns themselves after downloading.

 The file can be either a raw `.db`/`.sqlite` file or a ZIP archive.